NVIDIA-AI-Blueprints/llm-router/demo/README.md

 1. **Step 1 - Routing**: Send the request to the router backend which analyzes the message and selects the optimal model
 2. **Step 2 - Execution**: Send the request to the selected model and display the response

+By default, this example uses the intent based router.

 ## Supported Models

 The demo is configured to work with three models: